zsgvivo/VideoZoomer/README.md

 Install [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

-Download the [SFT dataset](https://huggingface.co/datasets/zsgvivo/videozoomer_sft) form huggingface.
+Download the [SFT dataset](https://huggingface.co/datasets/zsgvivo/videozoomer_sft) from huggingface.

 Follow the instructions in LLaMA-Factory to configure the cold-start data in data/dataset_info.json, run the following command to train your model.